 If you want to add some zing and flavor to your Mexican dishes, Chile de Arbol peppers are the perfect addition.
 From tacos to quesadillas, these little peppers can give your dishes an extra kick that will be sure to please your taste buds!
 Here are a few of our favorite recipes using Chile de Arbol peppers:

 - Sautéed Shrimp Tacos with Chile de Árbol & Mango Slaw: This delicious taco is made with a mild and creamy slaw, combining sweet mangoes with the heat of Chili de Árbol.
 The shrimp is quickly cooked in a hot skillet to bring out all the flavors!

-- Chile de Árbol Quesadillas with Oaxaca Cheese: This quesadilla is cheesy and spicy goodness all rolled into one.
-The combination of oaxaca cheese and chile de árbol peppers create a unique flavor profile that is sure to please.
+- Chile de Arbol Quesadillas with Oaxaca Cheese: This quesadilla is cheesy and spicy goodness all rolled into one.
+Combining Oaxaca cheese and Chile de Arbol peppers creates a unique flavor profile that will be pleasing.

-- Chile de Árbol Enchiladas: These enchiladas are filled with a creamy cheese and chile de árbol mix, topped off with a flavorful sauce.
+- Chile de Árbol Enchiladas: These enchiladas are filled with creamy cheese and Chile de Arbol mix, topped off with a flavorful sauce.
 This dish is sure to make your mouth water.

 Recipe Ideas Using Dried Chile de Arbol